cironunes/realtime-ng-socketio/README.md

-# You're awesome!
+# Presentation about Realtime with AngularJS and SocketIO

-Thank you for come here!
+You're awesome!
+Thank you for come here.

 This is my talk, presented at: